 Confined space rescue teams can be:

-• Internal Teams: Employed directly by the organization responsible for the confined space.
+- Internal Teams: Employed directly by the organization responsible for the confined space.

-• External Teams: Third-party organizations or services contracted to provide rescue services.
+- External Teams: Third-party organizations or services contracted to provide rescue services.

-Confined Space Rescue Team Roles and Responsibilities
+When Is an Onsite Confined Space Rescue Team Necessary?

 The necessity for an onsite confined space rescue team is determined by a thorough risk assessment of the confined space and the tasks to be performed within it.
 Key factors influencing this decision include:

-• Potential Hazards: Presence of toxic gases, flammable atmospheres, or other immediate dangers.
+- Potential Hazards: Presence of toxic gases, flammable atmospheres, or other immediate dangers.

-• Complexity of Rescue: Difficult entry and exit points, obstacles within the space, or the need for specialized equipment.
+- Complexity of Rescue: Difficult entry and exit points, obstacles within the space, or the need for specialized equipment.

-• Response Time: The ability of local emergency services to respond promptly in case of an incident.
+- Response Time: The ability of local emergency services to respond promptly in case of an incident.

 According to the Occupational Safety and Health Administration (OSHA), employers must ensure that rescue services are available and capable of responding in a timely manner.
 For spaces classified as Immediately Dangerous to Life or Health (IDLH), a response time of no more than five minutes is typically expected.
 For non-IDLH spaces, the response time should generally be ten minutes or less.